BarnesElizabeth/w19-360420-machine-learning/ErrorAnalysis.md

-Lines 148-150 of `DataSet.java` call on the shuffle method, which rearranges the order of the DataPoints, so eah time a different 30% of the data is reserved for the test group.
+Lines 148-150 of `DataSet.java` call on the shuffle method, which rearranges the order of the DataPoints, so each time a different 30% of the data is reserved for the test group.
-Since it is working with different training and test data each time, the predictions and results will change too.
+Since the classifier is working with different training and test data each time, the predictions and results will change too.

-Line 200 of `DataSet.java` calls a method to figure out the labels of the most similar data points to the one currently being tested.
+Line 200 of `DataSet.java` defines a method which looks at the labels of every data point passed into it.
+The training data set will contain 476 elements when 30% of the total data is set aside for testing.
+Since k must be odd to avoid a tie in the labels of the nearest neighbours, the highest k would have a value of 475, which would generate a prediction based on nearly every element of the training set; however, the maximum value that k can reach before causing a null pointer exception is 51.

 The most simple baseline to compare the model to would be using a k value of 1, so that it only looks for the most simmilar point, wihtout analyzing the other ones nearby to come up with a potentially better guess.
-As shown in graph 1, this gives an average accuracy of `95.81% ± 0.01`.
+As shown in Graph 1, this gives an average accuracy of `95.81% ± 0.01`.
 Graph 1 also shows that the accuracy of the prediction is maximized when `k = 3`.

 ## Analysis of different error types